robinthibaut/MGS-public/README.md

 ##### data

 Contains data files (electrode configuration, tomography results, elevation data...).
 Note that the original field dataset is not included in the repository for confidentiality reasons.
-Instead, fake data has been generated in the field_data.dat file.
+Instead, fake data "resembling" the original has been generated in the field_data.dat file.

 ##### ip